Childhood Trauma Therapy, CPTSD & Emotional Neglect (CEN)

 You have friends who indulge your brunch habits (and wait for you to take photos first).

 Your Ocado shop is worlds away from the crispy pancakes and super noodles you grew up on.
-No orange panda pops for you.

-It’s San Pellegrino now darling.
+It’s San Pellegrino now, darling.

 Your life is pretty good and anyone without access to your phone would be fooled.

-Your family are ‘complicated’.
+So your family are 'complicated'.
+Isn’t everybody’s?

-You didn’t go hungry.
 You had piano lessons, holidays, plenty to eat.

 Move along, nothing to see here.

-No beatings, no going to bed hungry, no holes in your clothes.
+No holes in your clothes.

-You still don’t feel like a grown up.
+You still don’t feel like a grown-up.

 You still feel lost.

 Anyway, you’re fine now.
-(Except when you’re not).

 So what now?